-Eugene Kalenjuk Director (Appointed August 2017)
+Eugene Kalenjuk Director (Appointed 2017)

-Eugene has more than 20 years experience providing professional services to High Wealth Families, private family businesses operating in the property industry and Emerging companies.
+Eugene has more than 25-years experience providing professional services to High Wealth Families and private family businesses operating in the property industry and Emerging companies.
 He holds a Masters degree in Taxation, Bachelor of Commerce and is a Fellow of the Institute of Chartered Accountants.
-Eugene also Chairs the Canberra Grammar School Foundation Board and is a Board member and Audit Chair of the Cultural Facilities Corporation (Canberra Museum and Art Gallery).
+Eugene is a Director at Hardwickes Chartered Accountants, a locally based independent professional services firm established 70-years ago.